Cotalker/documentation/docs/documentation/api/overview_api.md

 ## Introduction {#introduction}

-Make the most out of Cotalker's potential using its API tools.
+Make the most out of Cotalker's potential for your automation processes using its API tools.

 In this section, you can find REST API commands documented with references to their [models](/docs/documentation/models/overview_model).